ELSA: Information and Support

 I decided to combine my experience of ICT with my vast experience of working with children to create an Emotional Literacy central resource for ELSAs, Learning support assistants, teaching assistants and teachers.

-I have spoken many times on the ELSA course about my work and have presented my website and work on supervision sessions.
+I have spoken many times on the ELSA course in York about my work and have presented my website and work on supervision sessions.

 The website has grown from strength to strength and I have had many emails and messages to tell me how useful it has been to people setting out on the ELSA journey but also helpful to teachers and teaching assistants.
 I remember finishing my training and thinking ‘now what?’
 Trying to put the theory into practice was a real learning journey but one I did get through.
 I want to share my resources with you so that you are in a position to work as best you can straightaway to help those very important people – the children!